tmtxt/aria2-rclone/readme.md

     -v /path/to/rclone/config:/root/.config/rclone \
     -p 8080:8080 \
     -p 6800:6800 \
-    tmtxt/aria2-rclone:1.0.0
+    tmtxt/aria2-rclone:1.1.1
 ```

 The downloaded files will be sent directly to the configured remote after downloaded.

 ## Use your own complete script

-The current image use the `complete.sh` script.
+The current image use the `complete.js` script.
 You can override it to use your own script by
 mounting another folder to `/usr/src/app/scripts`.
 That folder should container an executable file
-named `complete.sh`.
+named `complete.js`.
 Check
 [aria2 event hook documentation](https://aria2.github.io/manual/en/html/aria2c.html#event-hook)
 about the arguments passed to the script.